Free Bikes for Disabled Seniors

 Medicare Reality Check

 Medicare does not cover adaptive bikes.
-Period.
 This is important because many websites incorrectly suggest Medicare might help.
 Medicare classifies e-bikes and adaptive bikes as transportation devices, not medical equipment.
+Start with Medicaid basics for seniors to understand what’s covered, what isn’t, and why adaptive bikes are usually excluded.

 Medicare only covers “durable medical equipment” like wheelchairs and hospital beds.
 Even if your doctor says you need an adaptive bike for your health, Medicare considers it recreational rather than medical.